grahamwhaley/DSPham/README.md

     you need a version that is > v4.21.4 ?
 - Add the [Click Encoder library][18].
 You may need to install this one from source.

+You also need to have *all* the sources, not just the `.ino` file, in a directory named `DSPham`.
+Note, if you downloaded a `zip` or `tar.gz` file from GitHub, then it will most likely have placed the source files in a subdirectory called `DSPham-master` or `DSPham-x.y` - I believe you **must** rename that directory to be just `DSPham` before you can build it with the Arduino IDE.

 That should give you the correct setup and libraries to build and program the project.
 The most common mistake I make is to not set up the correct 'USB Type' for the Teensy audio shield support, which tends to end in errors such as `Audio.h not found` etc.